Qubes-Community/Contents/docs/customization/screenlockers.md

 Set an empty command to disable them.

+**Important Note**:
+`xss-lock` continually requests a timeout (the one set via `xset s`) from the X server and if that timeout is hit, it executes `xflock4`, which in turn executes your screenlocker.
+However any bug in `xss-lock` (e.g. [this one](https://bugs.archlinux.org/task/64771) or possibly even just a X server disconnect), may cause that trigger to _not_ happen.
+I.e. do **not** rely on that trigger for anything sensible, but use a keyboard screenlocker hotkey instead!

 ## Physlock

 [physlock](https://github.com/muennich/physlock) is an interesting screenlocker alternative as it simply uses the